darealzoko/Notys/README.md

 No bloat, just the essential features you need to get your thoughts down.

 ## Download
-The latest version of Notys (v1.1.3) is currently available for:
+The latest version of Notys (v1.2.1) is currently available for:

 *Compatibility note: The macOS files included here were used to build the 1.1.1 release. main.py and the development playground are up to date, but the other files correspond to the older Intel macOS version and may not work correctly with the latest source code.*

 **Linux:**

 *Notys relies on recent libraries.
 Non-rolling release distributions aren't officially supported, Arch Linux based distributions are recommended.
 You can try it anyways, it may work depending on your distro's library versions.*
-*Notys will no longer be updated for linux, therefor the latest ""working"" (it was so buggy and hard to maintain i dropped support) is 1.1.2.
+*Notys will no longer be updated for linux, therefore the latest ""working"" (it was so buggy and hard to maintain i dropped support) is 1.1.2.
 I will still put the linux 1.1.2 versions in the newer version.*
-- AppImage (Recommended, see "Get started" for more informations)
+- AppImage (Recommended, see "Get started" for more information)
 - .zip and run in the .venv
 - Source code